 I’m hopeful that the photographs I create and gift to NICU families will help them through their difficult journey with a premature or critically ill baby.
 Photos may aid NICU parents who have postpartum depression (PPD) and/or post-traumatic stress disorder (PTSD), both of which are increased after spending time in a neonatal intensive care unit.
 I know that feeling all too well.
 Portraits can also be therapeutic while encouraging bonding and breastfeeding.

 When a baby is born prematurely and spends months in the NICU, it is only natural for professional portraits to be pushed to the side, oftentimes longer than we want.
 Many NICU parents miss out on “newborn” photos.
-I love that I am able to step into a vulnerable place, one I’ve been in before, to document all of the real life moments for a family who may need encouragement and strength.
+I love that I can step into a vulnerable place, one I’ve been in before, to document all of the real-life moments for a family who may need encouragement and strength.
 As a former NICU mom and photographer, being able to give parents a sense of normalcy in an otherwise chaotic time fills me with joy.
-I was lucky enough to walk away from the NICU with a 4lb healthy baby boy, but it’s a sad reality that some families leave without their child.
+I was lucky enough to walk away from the NICU with a 4lb healthy baby boy, but it’s a sad reality that some families leave without their children.

-I donate complimentary sessions every month to families in the Neonatal Intensive Care Unit located at Mercy Health St. Vincent Medical Center
+I donate complimentary sessions every month to families in the Neonatal Intensive Care Unit located at the University of Michigan Mott Children’s Hospital.